 \section{Conclusion}

 In this paper, we study the capabilities of LLMs to generate persuasive language by measuring the differences in persuasiveness in pairs of paraphrased short texts.
 We obtain annotations of the relative degree of persuasive language between text pairs and train a regression model to predict the persuasiveness score for new pairs, enabling a way to benchmark new LLMs in different domains and settings.
-We find that when prompting models to paraphrase (with no instruction on persuasiveness) as a `default' helpful assistant, they tend to reduce the degree of persuasive language.
+We find that when prompting models to paraphrase (with no instruction on persuasiveness) as a `default' helpful assistant, the models tend to reduce the degree of persuasive language.
 Moreover, using different personas in the system prompts significantly affects the degree of persuasive language generated with LLaMA3.
-For instance, we observed significant differences in persuasive language use in whether the system prompt was set as a `right-wing' or `left-wing' politician.
-Our findings show the importance of being aware of persuasive language capabilities in LLMs even when not instructing the LLMs on generating persuasion.
+For instance, we observe significant differences in persuasive language use depending on whether the system prompt was set as a `right-wing' or `centre-right' politician.
+Our findings underline the importance of being aware of persuasive language capabilities in LLMs even with default system prompts.